 - Select Download.

-This process will download a virtual drive which contains the contains the Office installation files.
-DOuble click it, so it appears in the File Explorer.
-Click on the virtual disk, and then double click either the Setup32.exe (32-bit version of Office) or Setup64.exe (64-bit version of Office) to start the installation.
+This process will download a virtual drive which contains the Office installation files.
+Double click it, so it appears in the File Explorer.
+Click on the virtual disk, and then double-click either the Setup32.exe (32-bit version of Office) or Setup64.exe (64-bit version of Office) to start the installation.

 6] Repair Office from Control Panel

 By the time program reaches 90% installation, it is usually registered in the Program & Features section.
 You can try running the Online Report option.
 Navigate to Control Panel > Program and Features > Select Office, and look for “Online Repair.”